 Return your mail-in ballot (in person): Received by November 2, 2020

 Voting by mail is not as complicated as you might think.
 There are only a handful of steps:

 You must provide an excuse to vote by mail in Arkansas, but 100% of registered voters can use COVID-19 as an excuse.

 If you are voting by mail due to COVID, check the box that says "unavoidably absentee on Election Day" on the request form.

-Arkansas voters must include a COPY of a valid photo ID with their voted ballots.
-Acceptable forms of ID must show your name and photo --- and must be issued by the state of Arkansas, the Federal Government, an accredited Arkansas college, university, or trade school.
+You must include a photocopy of a valid photo ID with your voted ballot.
+Your ID must show your must show your name and must have been issued by the State of Arkansas, the Federal Government, or an accredited Arkansas school.
 It also must be recent.
 If the ID is expired, it cannot have expired more than 4 years ago.
-If unable to present a valid form of ID, voters are able to sign a personal identification affidavit.
+If you are unable to provide a copy of acceptable ID, you may sign an affidavit.

 Arkansas vote by mail directions